Coding Quests

 return (forward * -input.y + right * input.x).normalized()

-The camera orbits around the player using mouse input.
-Vertical rotation is clamped so you can't flip the camera upside down.
+The camera orbits the player with mouse input.
+Vertical rotation gets clamped so you can't flip the camera upside down and stare at the world from under the floor.

 GDScript